Application & Timeline

 - a personal statement 2-3 pages in length

-Reactivation Procedure: If you were not admitted, but want to be reconsidered the next year, send a letter or e-mail requesting reactivation of your application.
+If you were not admitted, but want to be reconsidered the next year, send a letter or e-mail requesting reactivation of your application.
 We will request a new CAS (formerly LSDAS) report from LSAC.
 You may also submit an entirely new application online.
 We encourage you to submit additional evidence of academic ability if you decide to be reconsidered for admission.
+For reactivation, please email the Admissions Office, email@example.com, with your LSAC Account Number.

-- JD applications for the fall 2013 entering class are now being accepted.
+- JD applications for the fall 2014 entering class are now being accepted.
+[APPLY NOW]

-- April 15 First tuition deposit of $300 due to reserve seat in incoming class (this deposit will be applied to tuition) for those applicants notified of admission before March 31st.
+- April 15 First non-refundable tuition deposit of $300 due to reserve seat in incoming class (this deposit will be applied to tuition)

 - August 1 Official undergraduate transcript due to the Admissions Office